-The permanent Project components involved in Segment 8 are all buried infrastructure which is located within the railroad ROW.
-As such, the Certificate Holders do not contemplate removing these below-ground components in the event that the Project is de-energized at some future date (CC 162(k)).
-A limited portion of the permanent Project ROW for Segment 8 is located within agricultural areas (see Section 7.1).
-The depth of the cable within agricultural areas at this location will be a minimum of 4 feet deep in accordance with NYSDAM guidance.
-Any infrastructure installed zero to four feet below the surface will be removed as part of decommissioning.
-Given the anticipated depth of burial, the continued presence of buried infrastructure is not anticipated to pose a concern following de-energizing of the Project (CC 162k).
-Therefore, the decommissioning plan for Segment 8 will be to leave buried Project components in place (CC 162k).
-Any at-surface components (e.g., manhole, splice vault structures) within 4 feet of ground elevation would be removed and the area would be restored in accordance with the restoration requirements.
+The permanent Project components involved in Segment 6 - Package 4A are all buried infrastructure which is primarily located within or adjacent to the CP Rail ROW and National Grid ROW.
+As such, the Certificate Holders do not contemplate removing these below-ground components in the event that the Project is de-energized at some future date (CC162k).
+A limited portion of the permanent Project ROW for Segment 6 - Package 4A is located within agricultural areas (See Table 7.1 in Section 7.1). = Given the anticipated depth of burial, the continued presence of buried infrastructure is not anticipated to pose a concern following de-energizing of the Project (CC162k).
+Therefore, the decommissioning plan for Segment 6 - Package 4A will be to leave buried Project components in place (CC162k).
+Any surface components (e.g., manhole) would be removed and restored in accordance with the CCs and restoration requirements.